Skip to main content

 Technology can be quite expensive, but what many businesses fail to realise is that ongoing management costs can dwarf the purchase price of a piece of IT equipment.

-Subscription-based cloud services and software mean the days of big, one-off purchases are fading.
-Companies increasingly pay monthly fees for the technology they use.
+Subscription-based cloud services and software mean the days of big, one-off purchases are a thing of the past.
+Companies now pay monthly fees for the technology they use.

 All this means that budgeting is important.
 When planning your IT purchases and management, create and maintain an IT budget which makes provision for IT expansion, maintaining existing systems and replacing obsolete equipment.